 Meet the Maker

 I have a Fine Art degree specialising in sculpture, which gave me an early foundation in form, proportion and composition.
-After some years away from making I needed to find my way back to something creative.
-In 2017 I walked into a pottery night class in Chester, touched clay for the first time and knew immediately it was what I’d been looking for.
+After some years away from making I needed to find my way back to something creative so in 2017 I joined a pottery night class in Chester, touched clay for the first time and knew immediately it was what I’d been looking for.

 I work from a small studio at the bottom of my garden in Chester, surrounded by nature.
 I’m not a fast maker.
 Each batch is small and considered, made slowly and with care rather than rushing to produce more.

-Alongside my studio work I’ve taught pottery at a local primary school for seven years, working with children from prep to year 6 throughout the school year.
-I also run an after school club and a week class for their parents.
-Sharing the joy that clay gives me with other people, whether that’s a child making something for the first time or a parent finding a couple of hours of clam in a busy week is one of the best parts of my week.
+Alongside my studio work I’ve taught pottery at a local primary school for seven years, working with children from prep to year 6 throughout the school year as well as a weekly class for their parents.
+Sharing the joy that clay gives me with other people is one of the best parts of my week.